tme-osx/TME-AIX/llm-rca/ReadMe.md

 685 2024-09-04 11:25:00|           112|            40|             0|                   9089|               35.73|        -1|
 686 2024-09-04 11:26:00|           114|            70|             2|                   9035|               61.49|        -1|

 ## Root Cause Analysis
-After detection the anomalies -> builds a VectorDB with Logs and finds assocated data pieces inside -> Passes to GenAI model that provides and RCA accrodingly<br>
+After detection of the anomalies -> builds a VectorDB with Logs and finds assocated data pieces inside -> Passes to GenAI model that provides and RCA accrodingly<br>

 ## Example Test Output
 Root Cause Analysis:<br>